Report: More than 2,100 Kansas students diagnosed with concussions last school year

 “Sports are great,” said Andrew Porter, D.O., physician at Ascension Via Christi.
 “But, there’s risk to sports.”

-The KSHSAA report reveals that more than 2,100 student athletes and activities participants in grades seven through twelve were diagnosed with concussions during the 2018-2019 school year.
+The KSHSAA report reveals that more than 2,100 student athletes and activities participants in grades seven through 12 were diagnosed with concussions during the 2018-2019 school year.

 That includes football as the leading sport with 903 concussions, followed by wresting and girls basketball.